 The Window Is Open — But Closing

-Right now, 92% of business websites have done nothing to optimize for AI visibility.
+Right now, the overwhelming majority of business websites have done nothing to optimize for AI visibility.
 That means the first movers — the businesses that implement structured data, deploy llms.txt, and build entity authority today — will own the citation real estate for months or years before their competitors even start.

 AI systems update their recommendations more slowly than Google updates its rankings.
 The citations you earn now compound over time.
 And once a competitor has established citation presence in your category, displacing them is significantly harder than getting there first.